-Unit 3: Software development
+Unit 3: Software Development

-In this unit students apply the problemsolving methodology to develop working software modules using a programming language.
+In this unit students apply the problem-solving methodology to develop working software modules using an object-oriented programming (OOP) language.
 Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.